-SECTION 8: CRANES, RIGGING AND CRIBBING
+SECTION 8: CRANES, RIGGING, AND CRIBBING

-8.1.1 Proper set up and operation of cranes and rigging is required.
+- 8.1.1 Proper set up and operation of cranes, and rigging, is required. - 8.1.2.

-8.1.2.
 This section applies to crawler cranes, locomotive cranes, wheel mounted cranes of both truck and self-propelled wheel type and any variations having the same fundamental characteristics.

-8.1.3 Contractor must have a lift plan for all anticipated lifts requiring use of specialized equipment for the duration of the project.
-Specialized equipment may include, but is not limited to: Lulls, Cranes, and Boom Trucks.
-Equipment and/or rigging gear must follow the Original Equipment Manufacturers (OEM) recommended lift specifications and capacities.
+It also applies to use of any heavy equipment for lifting, setting, staging, moving, manipulating, or suspending any type of load. - 8.1.3 Contractor must have a Lift Plan for all anticipated lifts requiring use of specialized equipment.
+Specialized equipment may include, but is not limited to: Lulls, Cranes, Telehandlers, Excavators, Forklifts and Boom Trucks.
+Equipment and/or rigging gear must follow the Original Equipment Manufacturers (OEM) recommended lift specifications and capacities. - 8.1.4 Critical Lifts are defined below and must be completed using an acceptable Critical Lift Plan such as CSM-019. - Any lift over an operating unit, shelter, or building. - Any lift with a load greater than 50 tons. - Any lift in which the combination of weight and lift radius will load the crane in the use above 75% of its rated capacity. - Any lift requiring the use of more than one crane. - Any lift in which the significant risk of injury or property damage is possible.

+8.1.5 Lift Plan Coordinator is considered to be the contractor representative responsible for approving all Critical Lifts and overseeing plan, operators and spotters/flaggers.

-8.2.1 A competent person must conduct and document a daily inspection of cranes.
+- 8.2.1 A competent person must conduct and document a daily inspection of cranes.
 If a crane is moved or the lifting process changes during operation it must be re-inspected prior to performing the lift in order to reflect the changes.
-If the crane or its associated rigging exhibits any damage or excessive wear during daily inspection, the crane cannot be used.

-8.2.2 Crane inspection records must be kept on site with the crane or in the Contractor's temporary office and readily available for inspection.

-8.2.3 Rigging devices must have permanently affixed identification stating size, grade, rated capacity, and manufacturer.
+If the crane or its associated rigging exhibits any damage or excessive wear during daily inspection, the crane cannot be used. - 8.2.2 Crane inspection records must be kept on site with the crane or in the Contractor's temporary office and readily available for inspection. - 8.2.3 Rigging devices must have permanently affixed identification stating size, grade, rated capacity, and manufacturer.